forcedotcom/cli/releasenotes/README.md

 ------------

+* NEW: (Generally Available) Build enterprise-ready agents with Agent Script and Agentforce DX.

+  After a successful [beta](./README.md#211515-dec-10-2025), we're happy to announce the generally availability of Agentforce DX to build hybrid reasoning Salesforce agents that use Agent Script.
+These new types of agents have both the predictability that your business demands and the creativity that large language models (LLMs) make possible.
+Agentforce DX helps pro-code developers build these agents by minimizing context switching, enabling professional DevOps, and simplifying collaboration between low-code and pro-code developers.

+  For the list of beta features, see the [release notes](https://help.salesforce.com/s/articleView?id=release-notes.rn_tools_afdx_nga_beta.htm&release=260&type=5).
+Since then we've added these new features:

+  - **Improved Agent Preview**: Works the same for any kind of agent state (local Agent Script, published, etc).  i.e. no extra security (connected app) required for published agents.
+  - **Programmatic Agent Preview**: 4 new “agent preview” command to converse with an agent without starting an interactive session.
+  - **Enhanced Session Tracer**: Enhanced tracer features in the UI (vs code extension).
+  - **Generate an AAB**: no longer requires an agent spec.
+You can also create one easily from the Agentforce DX panel.
+  - **Vibe Coding rules**: Built-in AFV rules and workflows

 * NEW: Generate an Experience Cloud site in your DX project with the new `template generate digital-experience site` command.
 After you pass the command the name of a template (currently only `BuildYourOwnLWR`), the new site name, and an URL path prefix, all the required metadata files are created locally.
 The metadata files correspond to metadata components such as DigitalExperienceConfig, DigitalExperienceBundle, Network, and CustomSite.

-    The `BuildYourOwnLWR` template creates suepr fast digital experiences, such as websites, microsites, and portals, using the Lightning Web Components programming model.
+    The `BuildYourOwnLWR` template creates super-fast digital experiences, such as websites, microsites, and portals, using the Lightning Web Components programming model.
 Powered by Lightning Web Runtime (LWR), this customizable template delivers unparalleled site performance.
 For additional details, see this Salesforce Help topic: https://help.salesforce.com/s/articleView?id=experience.rss_build_your_own_lwr.htm.

   Here's an example that generates the metadata files in the `force-app/main/default` directory: